 \section{Introduction}

-Reliable determination of total mass of spiral galaxies is a crucial step in the search for non-baryonic dark matter.
-In particular, laboratory experiments aimed at detection of dark matter particles, could succeed only if there is sufficient amount of dark matter inside the disk of our Galaxy in the Sun's vicinity.

-Present models of mass distribution in spiral galaxies assume that in addition to stellar disk, bulge, luminous halo, there is massive halo of non-baryonic dark matter, most often assumed spherical.
-It dominates the total galaxy mass and also governs the dynamics of outer parts of the stellar disk.
-This last feature makes it possible to test in some cases, if spherically symmetric rather than flattened dark matter distribution is actually present.

-Recently, we have analyzed mass distribution in several spiral galaxies \citep{bib:22,bib:jalocha_ApJ,bib:bratek_MNRAS}.
-We find that for some galaxies it cannot be spherical at larger radii.
-Since we expect in this case a flattened mass distribution to better approximate the gravitational potential at larger radii than the spherical one, we apply the global disk model.
-We then find that mass distribution of luminous matter accounts for rotation curves of the examined galaxies.
+The reliable determination of the total mass of spiral galaxies is a crucial step in the search for non-baryonic dark matter.
+In particular, laboratory experiments aimed at dark matter particle detection will succeed only if there is a sufficient amount of dark matter inside the disc of our Galaxy in the vicinity of the Sun.\\ Present models of mass distribution in spiral galaxies assume that, in addition to the stellar disc, bulge and luminous halo, there is a massive halo of non-baryonic dark matter, most often assumed to be spherical.
+It dominates the total galaxy mass and also governs the dynamics of the outer parts of the stellar disc.
+This last feature makes it possible to test in some cases whether a spherically symmetric rather than a flattened dark matter distribution is actually present. \\ Recently, we analysed the mass distribution in several spiral galaxies \cite{bib:22, bib:jalocha_ApJ, bib:bratek_MNRAS}, and found that for some galaxies it cannot be spherical at larger radii.
+Because we expect in this case that a flattened mass distribution will better approximate the gravitational potential at larger radii than a spherical one, we applied the global disc model and found that the mass distribution of luminous matter accounts for the rotation curves of the examined galaxies.\\

-There is also increasing number of studies whose authors, using more involved galaxy models than so far, conclude, contrary to earlier findings, that luminous matter accounts for rotation in the internal galactic regions \citep{bib:A9,bib:A10,bib:A17,bib:A18}.
-There is also possibility that rotation of galaxies in the outermost regions can be driven by magnetic fields, not by dark matter \citep{bib:B10}.
+Furthermore, a growing number of studies, using increasingly realistic galaxy models, conclude, contrary to earlier findings, that luminous matter accounts for rotation in the internal galactic regions \citep{bib:A17,bib:A9,bib:A10,bib:A18}.
+There is also a possibility that the rotation of galaxies in the outermost regions could be driven by magnetic fields, not by dark matter \citep{bib:B10}.\\